pmeeny/CI-MS4-LoveRugby/README.md

 - User Story 12.14: As a regular user on the checkout page if I click the Complete Order button, and the transaction is successful, the user will be navigated to a checkout success page, and an email is sent to the user
 - User Story 12.15: As a regular user on the checkout page if I click the Complete Order button, and the transaction is successful, the order is saved to my order history in My profile page
 - User Story 12.16: As a regular user on the checkout success page, the Order details will be displayed (Order number, Order date/time, Full NameStreet Address 1, Street Address 2, Town or City, County, State or Locality, Postal Code and Country, Phone Number, Order Total, Deliver, Grand Total) and a link to the sales item page is displayed
+- User Story 12.17: As a regular user not logged in, I can add items to my bag and make a purchase

 ### User Stories Website Owner
 The user stories for the website owner(admin/administrator user) are described as follows: